B-Interactive/cloudflare-stream-wordpress/README.md

 - If updating from version older than 1.0.6, you'll need to enter your Cloudflare API Token and Cloudflare Account ID in the configuration page.
 - Added admin setting for signed URL/token duration (default is otherwise 1 hour).
 - Added admin toggle for whether or not to use signed URLs/tokens.
+- When Use Signed URLs is on, new direct uploads set `requireSignedURLs` and `allowedOrigins` (WordPress home URL host).
+Existing videos are not bulk-updated.
 - Can select Cloudflare media domain, including new account specific sub-domain.
 - Can set poster/thumbnail location globally, and per-video.
 - Can specify a poster/thumbnail URL per-video.